 if you’re using custom VSTS tasks in your CI/CD pipelines you need to have Administrator of all pools permissions in the VSTS instance.
 This permission needs to be specifically granted to your account.

 Session handling with Redis

 There’s a long story behind but it all started from the very first load tests I was running against the to-be production website running on Azure PaaS.
 Although at that point there were still many features to be finished I took note of these strange errors related to sessions when the website was under heavy load.
-I figured they were just normal timeouts related to expired sessions or similar back then.
+I figured they were just normal timeouts related to expired sessions or similar.
 I couldn’t really tell where the problem was as it was originating from Sitecore’s internals.

-Then in December Sitecore published a knowledge base article addressing the very same issue.
+Then Sitecore published a knowledge base article addressing the very same issue.
 Now I realized other Sitecore partners were experiencing similar challenges on their Azure PaaS environments with the default Redis session handler.
 The article was quite extensive and included several suggestions on how to optimize the session handling to avoid the problems.

-After utilizing all the feasible changes into our setup the issue still persisted.
+After utilizing all the feasible changes into our setup, the issue still persisted.
 I needed to find the root cause or we couldn’t go live with the website.